 Want to add sweet and spicy flavor to BBQ pork?
 Look no further than our easy-to-make Honey BBQ Rub recipe!
 With just the right balance of sweetness and heat, this rub will surely take your barbecue game to the next level.
 And the best part?
 You don’t need to rely on store-bought seasoning – you can make this delicious Pitmaster Honey Rub right in your own kitchen!

 Most of the ingredients for this BBQ rub are already in your pantry, AND the honey granules are available online.
-This ingredient will be at your doorstep the next day.
-Make up a large batch of this BBQ seasoning and add flavor to all of your smoked, grilled, or baked proteins.
+You can order now and have it at your doorstep the next day.
+Make up a large batch of BBQ rub and add flavor to all of your smoked, grilled, or baked proteins like pork and chicken.

 What are honey granules?

-Honey granules (or honey powder) is a mixture of crystallized honey and sugar, and has a cornmeal-like appearance.
-These granules are used in various recipes ranging from baked goods to sauces and BBQ seasonings.
-It makes an excellent rib rub, is great on chicken, does not include msg, and it’s gluten free.
+Honey granules (or honey powder) are a mixture of crystallized honey and sugar that resemble cornmeal.
+These granules are used in various recipes like baked goods, sauces, and seasoning blends.
+It is an excellent ingredient for BBQ rib rubs and does not include msg or gluten.

 What you’ll need:

-We always tell our readers to be aware of their likes and dislikes.
+We tell our readers to be aware of their likes and dislikes.
 Some folks have a hard time with cayenne or black pepper.
-Remove these items and add 1- 1 1/2 teaspoons of smoked paprika to the honey BBQ rub instead.
+If that’s the case, remove these ingredients and add 1-1 1/2 teaspoons of smoked paprika to the honey BBQ rub instead.